ahockersten/makefile_tutorial/README.md

 		gcc -c $^

 There are three new concepts in the code above.
 The first one is to use a generic rule. `%.o: %.c` means: "to produce any '.o' file, you need a '.c' file with the same name, and the procedure to do this is outlined in the build instructions below". `$^` is a special variable that means "input(s) of this target" (which would be "main.o" in the topmost case). `$@` means "output(s) of this target" (which would be "program" in the topmost case).

+Now if we add more files we can simply add them as dependencies for `program`:

+	program: main.o extra.o
+		gcc -o $@ $^

+	%.o: %.c
+		gcc -c $^